BDUG/vanillanoprop/docs/examples/data_loader.md

 datasets that fit in memory.
 It supports batching, optional shuffling and an optional transform hook for preprocessing or data augmentation.

+**Prerequisites:** datasets such as MNIST or CIFAR10; they are downloaded on first use.

+This page shows library snippets only.
+To see a runnable demo, execute `cargo run --example mnist_cnn`.
+Training binaries are invoked with `./run.sh`.

 ```rust
 use vanillanoprop::data::{DataLoader, Mnist};